marooncn/Defect-Detection-Classifier/README.md

 ## Defect-Detection-Classifier
     Defect detection of water-cooled wall.
 The sample is hard to collect, so we only have a little dataset which includes 320 training images(160 normal+ 160 defect) and 80 testing images(40 normal+ 40 defect).
     The image size is 256*256.
 The dataset is collected by Dong Jin.
-Thank the advice from Yu Fang about the using of gcForest.
+Thanks the advice from Yu Fang about the using of gcForest.
 ## dataset
     the above three images are normal examples and the below are defect.
 ![normal1](https://github.com/marooncn/Defect-Detection-Classifier/blob/master/data/train/normal/2.jpg)